 For being a fairly flat state, Minnesota has a decent scene as far as rock climbing goes.
 There are facilities located throughout the Twin Cities where I get my fix in from time to time.
 And, for first-timers or those unsure of what they’re doing, these facilities offer the support and guidance to get you to the top.

 It is important to keep in mind that not all climbing facilities are created equal.
 Some require you to have memberships, some only offer bouldering (a shorter form of climbing that doesn’t require a harness/belay), some do not have auto belays, some require you to have your own equipment depending on the time of day you go.

-Here is a list of local rock climbing facilities located around the Twin Cities.
-View their websites for more information
+Here is a list of the best local rock climbing facilities located around the Twin Cities.
+View their websites for more information: